seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Show me, my women, like a queen: go fetch
 My best attires: I am again for Cydnus,
 To meet Mark Antony: sirrah Iras, go.
-Now, noble Charmian, we’ll dispatch indeed;
+Now, noble Charmian, we'll dispatch indeed;
-And, when thou hast done this chare, I’ll give thee leave
+And, when thou hast done this chare, I'll give thee leave
 To play till doomsday.
 Bring our crown and all.
-Wherefore’s this noise?
+Wherefore's this noise?

 *Exit IRAS.
 A noise within*